0xPolygonID/tutorials/mkdocs/docs/getting-started/claim/claim-schema.md

     Information such as the identifier of the DAO or the identifier of the subject of the claim don't need to be encoded inside one of the four data slots allocated for claim information (i_2,i_3, v_2, v_3):

-    - The information about the specific DAO can be inferred by the claim issuer identifier
+    - The information about the specific DAO can be inferred from the claim issuer identifier
     - The information about the individual subject of the claim is already stored in the i_1 or v_1 data slot of the claim

     A further information that must be included in the claim is the *role* of the individual inside a DAO.
 This will be the added inside one of the data slots (i_2,i_3,v_2,v_3).